Atledbet11/WSLBUILDTOOLS/README.md

 >Note: This should put you in the directory "/mnt/wsl/instances/sled11/code"
 >      If you are not taken there, then there is an issue with your setup.
 >      Try rebooting the host machine and opening a fresh openSUSE Terminal.

+Upon rebooting you should see the following after launching the openSUSE Terminal.

+"Initializing sled11 mount"